 What follows is a brief introduction to property and income taxes and other money matters in Italy.
 It is by no means exhaustive - Italian tax matters are rarely straighforward and it is worth every

 penny of the usually modest fees to use the services of a local commercialista, or accountant.
 And be warned that the Italian love for sigle, or abbreviations, is given free rein when it comes to taxes.

 If you are neither resident nor working here, you need only bother yourself with property taxes on any buildings that you own.
 Each comune, or town council, levies I.M.U.

 (imposta municipale unica) that is a tax on property based on size and type of property and charged to owners.
 At the moment there is a reduction on your principle residence.
-Your local comune also raises a separate, but relatively low tax to pay for refuse disposal called
+Your local comune also raises a separate tax to pay for refuse disposal called